St. Francis Dam: Collapse and flood wave

 Five minutes after the collapse, the then 120 ft flood wave had traveled one and one-half miles (2.4 km) at an average speed of 18 mph, destroying Powerhouse No. 2 and taking the lives of 64 of the 67 workmen and their families who lived nearby.
 This cut power to much of Los Angeles and the San Fernando Valley.
-Power was quickly restored via tie-lines with Southern California Edison Company, but as the floodwater entered the Santa Clara riverbed it overflowed the river's banks, flooding parts of present-day Valencia and Newhall.
+Power was quickly restored via tie-lines with SCE, but as the floodwater entered the Santa Clara riverbed it overflowed the river's banks, flooding parts of present-day Valencia and Newhall.
 At about 12:40 a.m.
-Southern California Edison's two main lines into the city were destroyed by the flooding, re-darkening the areas that had earlier lost power, and spreading the outage to other areas served by Southern California Edison.
-Nonetheless, power to most of the areas not flooded was restored with power from Edison's Long Beach steam electric generating plant.
+SCE's two main lines into the city were destroyed by the flooding, re-darkening the areas that had earlier lost power and spreading the outage to other areas served by SCE.
+Nonetheless, power to most of the areas not flooded was restored with power from SCE's Long Beach steam–electric generating plant.

-Near 1:00 a.m. the mass of water, then 55 ft high, followed the river bed west and demolished Edison's Saugus substation, cutting power to the entire Santa Clara River Valley and parts of Ventura and Oxnard.
+Near 1:00 a.m. the mass of water, then 55 ft high, followed the river bed west and demolished SCE's Saugus substation, cutting power to the entire Santa Clara River Valley and parts of Ventura and Oxnard.
 At least four miles of the state's main north–south highway was under water and the town of Castaic Junction was being washed away.

 The flood entered the Santa Clarita River Valley at 12 mph.
-Approximately five miles downstream, near the Ventura–Los Angeles county line, a temporary construction camp the Edison Company had set up for its 150-man crew on the flats of the river bank was hit.
-In the confusion, Edison personnel had been unable to issue a warning and 84 workers perished.
-Shortly before 1:30 a.m., a Santa Clara River Valley telephone operator learned from the Pacific Long Distance Telephone Company that the dam had failed.
-She called a Motorcycle Officer with the State Motor Division, then began calling the homes of those in danger.
-The officer went from door to door warning residents about the imminent flood.
-At the same time, a deputy sheriff drove up the river valley, toward the flood, with his siren blaring, until he had to stop at Fillmore.
+Approximately five miles downstream, near the Ventura–Los Angeles county line, a temporary construction camp SCE had set up for its 150-man crew on the flats of the riverbank was hit.
+In the confusion, SCE personnel had been unable to issue a warning and 84 workers perished.
+Shortly before 1:30 a.m., a Santa Clara River Valley telephone operator learned from the Pacific Long Distance Telephone Company that the St. Francis Dam had failed.
+She called a motorcycle officer with the State Motor Division, then began calling the homes of those in danger.
+The officer went door-to-door warning residents about the imminent flood.
+At the same time, a deputy sheriff drove up the valley, toward the flood, with his siren blaring, until he had to stop at Fillmore.